 Continuing the manufacturing process means the next journey for the lumber is through the moulder.
 If you are making paneling, the moulder may be set to ship lap the edges and at the same time smooth the back face of the board.
 If you are making flooring, you may choose to tongue and groove the edges while the back face runs a relief on the board — as per National Wood Association standards.
 The faces of these beautiful flooring options can be left old original face, or hit skip to show some underlying wood or even cleaned up completely, showcasing the old checks and unique patina.

 The manufacturing process for reclaimed lumber is an art akin to the hands-on work of the Americans who originally built these structures — each piece of lumber is handled multiple times and inspected closely, making our reclaimed wood products truly handcrafted designs.

 When the manufacturing process is complete, the material is once again inspected for defects, excessive checking or milling issues.
 A long-term ethical reclaimed wood flooring company will make sure the end product is 100% usable and will not pass on unnecessary waste to the end user.
 Finally, reclaimed flooring is moisture-tested before leaving the plant to ensure the best-quality flooring available.

 Reclaimed Flooring for Everyone

-Keep in mind that although antique and reclaimed building materials have long been favorites of high end builders and designers for new and existing homes this unique and impressive style of material need not be limited to wealthy consumers in gated communities.
+Keep in mind that although antique and reclaimed building materials have long been favorites of high-end builders and designers for new and existing homes, this unique and impressive style of material need not be limited to wealthy consumers in gated communities.
 For those of us who want to feel like our home is new, but simply can’t afford to build, remodeling is the next best thing.
-Create a rustic charming country themed room or a blend of clean contemporary and antique materials where old meets new.
+Reclaimed barnwood flooring cost varies, so there’s something for every price range.
+Create a rustic, charming country-themed room, or a blend of clean contemporary and antique materials where old meets new.